ArpiBacsi/node-red-contrib-keysight/README.md

 - `keysight-command`: Executes SCPI command.
 - `keysight-query`: Execute SCPI query.

 Also, there are two nodes for simple event based communication inside Node-RED flows.
-You can emit events with `bb3-emit-event` and catch it with `bb3-on-event` from any node in your project.
+You can emit events with `keysight-emit-event` and catch it with `keysight-on-event` from any node in your project.

 ----- ORIGINAL REPOSITORY README -----